Memory Commands

 Protected Insight

-kernle -a claire note "Using PostgreSQL over MySQL" \
+kernle -s my-project note "Using PostgreSQL over MySQL" \

 --type decision \